 This new Graduate Certificate program is a 15-credit, fully online post-baccalaureate program.
 The purpose of TeachTech is to provide professional development for K-12 teachers in teaching digital-age students who will need 21st Century Skills for their future careers.
 Modeled after the department’s successful Graduate Certificate in Online Learning and Teaching (COLT), TeachTech prepares teachers with practical classroom technology skills while meeting common core standards.

 Admission to the TeachTech program is available for any semester with applications due March 1 for the following summer or fall, and November 1 for spring admission.
-Students must meet the requirements set by Graduate Education for admission.
+Students must meet the requirements set by Graduate Division for admission.
 Students should select "Learning Design and Technology for Teachers" as the major on the graduate application form.
-In addition to the application materials required by Graduate Education, prospective students must also submit the following online (see LTEC web page for additional details):
+In addition to the application materials required by UH Manoa Graduate Division, prospective students must also submit the following online (see LTEC web page for additional details):

 - TeachTech Intent to Apply form